pdelbarrio/jobsearch_app/README.md

 ## API Usage

 This app relies on a third-party job search API to fetch job listings.
 Please note that the API used is not free, and the free plan is almost consumed.
-You may need to upgrade your API plan or explore alternative data sources if the free quota is exhausted.

 [Link to the Job Search API](https://www.exampleapi.com/job-search-api)